verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 ---
 The following are the Labs that are found in the [Basic Music - Hackation](https://github.com/verilog-meetup/basics-graphics-music) in the [Problems](https://github.com/verilog-meetup/basics-graphics-music/tree/main/hackathon/problems) directory.
 Make sure you follow the instructions to git clone and copy these design files.

-### Gates & Muxes
+### Logical Gates
-#### Gates & Muxes Introduction
+#### Logical Gates Introduction
-In this first set of Verilog Labs, you are going to learn about Verilog **Logic Gates** and **Multiplexers** (Mux).
+In this first set of Verilog Labs, you are going to learn about Verilog **Logic Gates**.

 **Logic gates** are the building blocks of digital circuits.
 They process binary input values (0 or 1) and produce binary outputs based on specific logical rules.
 You use logic gates to build everything from simple decision-making circuits to complex CPUs and FPGAs.
 * Learn how to create simple logic gates using Verilog.
 * Use wire and assign statements to build AND, OR, XOR, NAND, NOR, and XNOR gates.
 * Control onboard LEDs using push button inputs to visualize the gate behavior.

-A **Multiplexer** (MUX) is a digital switch that selects one of several input signals and forwards it to a single output, based on control (select) signals.
-* Build a 2-to-1 MUX using assign out = sel ? in1 : in0;
-* Observe how changing the select signal affects the output LED
-* Learn how to extend MUX structures to support more inputs or wider data

-In the following labs you will explore the Verilog syntax and coding structures to build Logic Gates and Mux's
+In the following labs you will explore the Verilog syntax and coding structures to build Logic Gates

 #### Target Hardware Setup and Pin Description
 **HW-154 Board I/O Board - Hardware Connections:** This is the basic pin description & wiring connections from the Gowin FPGA board to the HW-154 Board I/O Board as used in this set of lab challenges.